 New Hampshire is one of the gems of New England that you’ll have to see in person to truly appreciate it.
 It’s a charming state with lots of beautiful places to see everywhere you look.
-From natural landmarks like the White Mountain National Park to architectural wonders like the state capitol building, there are plenty of things to see and do.
+From natural landmarks like the White Mountain National Forest to architectural wonders like the state capitol building, there are plenty of things to see and do.

 Mount Washington is the most prominent peak in New Hampshire as the state’s tallest mountain.
 It’s one of the most beautiful sights you’ll see from either below or atop the summit.

 You’ll be surprised at how much the weather changes as you ascend the mountain.
-If you’re lucky to visit on a clear day, you’ll have an unbelievable view that includes New York, Massachusetts, Canada, and the Atlantic Ocean.
+If you’re lucky to visit on a clear day, you’ll have an unbelievable scenic view that includes New York, Massachusetts, Canada, and the Atlantic Ocean.

 White Mountain National Forest

 Take time to enjoy the outdoor beauty of New Hampshire with a visit to White Mountain National Forest; this will be the highlight of your trip, and there are plenty of outdoor activities to enjoy all year round.

 White Mountain National Forest expands across New Hampshire and Maine with its mountainous landscape covered in forests.
 Popular activities include nature hikes, horseback riding, boating, and camping.
 In the wintertime, you can also ski.